kassi-bertrand/machine-learning-notes/README.md

 - [Andrej Karpathy](https://twitter.com/karpathy?s=20): I learn from his explanations on YouTube.
 He provides insights into certain complicated topics.
 I have admiration for people with deep knowledge on a subject who still take their time to educate in a friendly language.
 I want to become like that.

-- [Sebastian Raschka](https://twitter.com/rasbt?s=20): I read his book Machine Learning book, and found it to be very helpful.
+- [Sebastian Raschka](https://twitter.com/rasbt?s=20): I read his book Machine Learning book, and find it to be very helpful.

 - [Lillian Weng](https://twitter.com/lilianweng?s=20): Her blog is very beautiful, well organized, even though most of the content is over my head, haha 😂